Marlins vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lane Thomas and the Washington Nationals will take the field on Tuesday at LoanDepot park against Jesus Luzardo, who starts for the Miami Marlins.
-First pitch will be at 6:40 PM ET for the first game of a three-game series.
+MacKenzie Gore gets the nod on the mound for the Washington Nationals against Jorge Soler and the Miami Marlins on Wednesday at 6:40 PM ET.

-The favored Marlins have -155 moneyline odds to win against the underdog Nationals, who are listed at +125.
-The total is 8 runs for the matchup.
+The favored Marlins have -135 moneyline odds against the underdog Nationals, who are listed at +110.
+The total is 7.5 runs for the game (with -110 odds to hit the over and -110 odds on the under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.